aaron-visschedijk/aaron-visschedijk/README.md

 ### Hi there 👋 I'm Aaron

-I'm mostly a backend developer, currently trying out different languages/frameworks on AWS Lambda for API development.
-Mostly comfortable with python but currently also doing a fair bit of Rust and some Typescript here and there.
+Currently trying out different languages/frameworks on AWS Lambda for API development.
+Mostly comfortable with python but currently also doing a fair bit of Rust and some TypeScript here and there.

-##### I've also published some research on 3D printed interactables, you should [check it out!](https://dl.acm.org/doi/abs/10.1145/3490149.3501314)
+##### I've also published some research on 3D printed interactables, you should totally [check it out!](https://dl.acm.org/doi/abs/10.1145/3490149.3501314)